 - BEAM

 - Social Use of Language (SULP)

 - Synthetic Phonics

-- Spelling Made Easy

-- Clever Fingers

-- Dyslexia Screening

 - Toe-by-Toe

 - Sensory Circuits

-- Beat Dyslexia

 - Power of 2 and Plus 1

-Where a training need is identified that is beyond this, we can access more specialised training from Rowhill Outreach, The SMILE Centre and Kent CPD.
 Input can also be provided be by an Educational Psychologist, the Specialist Teaching and Learning Service, Speech and Language Therapists and occupational and physio therapists.
 Through Kent's Local Inclusion Forum Team (LIFT) we have access to cognitive, speech and language and behaviour specialists.